Spiral Journey International Facilitator Development Program

 This thread offers suggestions for deepening our mindfulness and spiritual practices, our nature connection and human connections as well as expanding our activism and joy.

-Our program offers monthly webinars, online learning platform, study circles, prep work, and optional “cafes.”
+Our program offers monthly webinars and affinity caucuses, an online learning platform, study circles, prep work, and optional “cafes.”
 Webinars will be held the second Saturday of the month at two different times to accommodate worldwide participants.
+Caucuses will be offered on the fourth Saturday of each month.

-The 2024/25 FDP will begin with opening webinars on September 14, 2024.
-The next five webinars, homework, and study circles will follow the Spiral of the Work, moving through Gratitude, Honoring our Pain for the World, Seeing with New/Ancient Eyes and Deep Time, and Going Forth.
-The closing webinars will be on March 8th, 2025.
+The 2025/26 FDP will begin with opening webinars on September 13, 2025.
+The following webinars, homework, and study circles will follow the decolonized expanded Spiral of the Work, moving through Gratitude, Self Awareness/Social Location, Systems of Oppression, Honoring our Pain for the World, Seeing with New/Ancient Eyes and Deep Time, Liberation and Going Forth.
+The closing webinars will be in April 2026.

 You will be expected to read one core textbook for each of the four threads along with other materials on environmental and political challenges, anti-oppression, social justice issues, facilitation skills, working with trauma, and living the Great Turning with support from mindfulness, nature connection, diversity, and joy.